Graphite: A GPU-Accelerated Mixed-Precision Graph Optimization Framework: Design

 In graph-based optimization, constraints may involve one or more vertices, each of which generate a Jacobian matrix.
 A typical way to compute Jacobians quickly is by evaluating an analytic (closed-form) expression. \library{} allows Jacobians to be evaluated directly using analytic expressions defined in a user-written function.
 These expressions are derived by hand or generated using a symbolic toolkit~\cite{Martiros-RSS-22, Cross2025}.

 A typical approach on the CPU is to compute each matrix for a constraint sequentially~\cite{g2o, Agarwal_Ceres_Solver_2022}.
-However, to take advantage of the many GPU threads available, \library{} computes each Jacobian concurrently in separate streams (we describe streams in \autoref{sec:background}).
-Additionally, \library{} allows these Jacobians to be evaluated dynamically~\cite{Wu2011}, at the point of computation (e.g. matrix-vector multiplication), to enable matrix-free solving methods which use less GPU memory.
+However, to take advantage of the many GPU threads available, \library{} attempts to compute each Jacobian concurrently in separate streams (described in \autoref{sec:background}).
+Additionally, \library{} allows these Jacobians to be evaluated dynamically~\cite{Wu2011}, at the point of computation (e.g. matrix-vector multiplication), to enable matrix-free solving methods which use less memory.